Adult Psychology Clinic

-Common compulsions include: cleaning; handwashing; ordering/arranging; hoarding; counting; checking; touching; repeating; and confessing.
+Common compulsions include: cleaning; hand-washing; ordering/arranging; hoarding; counting; checking; touching; repeating; and confessing.

 While some of these behaviours are common, such as washing ones hands, it is when the behaviour becomes excessive and interruptive to your daily activities that help may be needed.
 Fortunately, good treatments are available to help with this problem.

 The MINDFULNESS GROUP PROGRAM is an 8 week program that aims to teach skills in mindfulness.
 The group involves practice in session of mindfulness skills and emphasises the importance of homework and daily practice of mindfulness skills.
 It involves becoming more aware of bodily sensations, feelings and thoughts and developing a mindful acceptance and acknowledgement of unwanted thoughts and feelings.
-The goal is for participants to learn more skillful responses to unpleasant states.
+The goal is for participants to learn more skilful responses to unpleasant states.
 It also includes becoming aware of warning signs for low mood and developing an action plan.
 Mindfulness groups are conducted regularly throughout the year.

 Your referral or request for treatment is initially reviewed by our clinical team.
 One of the clinical psychology trainees will contact you to ask a few simple questions to better understand your treatment needs.